 Topics covered in our July/August 2011 seminars included post-Bilski patent-eligible subject matter; nonobviousness in the post-KSR world; a detailed “anatomy of a patent case” based on i4i v.
 Microsoft; disclosure standards and the evolution of the written description requirement as affirmed in the Federal Circuit’s en banc decision in Ariad; inequitable conduct standards in view of the Federal Circuit’s en banc decision in Therasense; indirect infringement liability including the intent standard developed in the Supreme Court’s Global-Tech decision; the ownership and assignment intricacies of Stanford v.
 Roche, and the evolving Federal Circuit case law on joint direct infringement of system and method claims (a/k/a “the multiple actor problem”).
 Complete syllabi from our 2013, 2012, 2011, 2010, and 2009 syllabi are available here.

-The Chisum Patent Academy will apply for 18 hours of CLE accreditation per seminar in those states where we conduct seminars.
+For our 3-day seminars, the Chisum Patent Academy will apply for 18 hours of CLE accreditation per seminar in those states where we conduct seminars.
+For our 2-day seminars, we will apply for 12 hours of CLE accreditation.
 Where state bars require, we submit attendees’ names as they are listed on the sign-in sheet.
 If you are seeking CLE credit for a state other than where that seminar is being held, please apply directly to the appropriate state bar.
+We are happy to assist you with all necessary documentation.
 More information about CLE accreditation.